demaceo/fitlit/README.md

 ### Iteration 5 - Trends & Challenges
 Objective - Calculate all of the users' average sleep quality that is less than 3.
+1. Create tests for future method
-1. Create a function that takes in all users' data
+2. Create a function that takes in all users' data
-2. Calculate the each users' average sleep quality for a given week.
+3. Calculate the each users' average sleep quality for a given week.
-3. Display users' who have an average sleep quality < 3.
+4. Display users' who have an average sleep quality < 3.

 ![]()